A continuous space model of new economic geography with a quasi-linear log utility function: Concluding remarks

 \section{Concluding remarks}

-In this paper, we consider the extension of the tractable new economic geography models proposed by \citet{Pfl} and \citet{Gasper} to continuous space.
+In this paper, we consider the extension of the tractable new economic geography models proposed by \citet{Pfl} and \citet{GasCasCorr} to continuous space.
+We begin with constructing the global solution.
 Then, we investigate the behavior of the solution of the racetrack model.

 The homogeneous stationary solution is shown to be unstable.
 Furthermore, it is shown numerically that the destabilized solution eventually forms peculiar spatial distributions of mobile workers with several spikes that should be called cities.
 Then, the number of the cities decreases as the preference for variety intensifies or the transport cost decreases.

+The spiky distribution of population means that agglomeration proceeds thoroughly toward points (mathematically, small regions where the measures are zero), which implies that agglomeration is extremely strong in this model.
+It is not clear whether there is any regularity in the distance between the spikes and the order of the magnitude of them when multiple spikes emerge.
+From numerical experiments, they seem to depend very sensitively on the initial values.

-These behavior of the solution is qualitatively consistent with those obtained from the investigation of the original core-periphery model on one-dimensional continuous periodic space (See \citet{OhtaYagi_point}), which suggests the validity of using the simplified model of this paper in theoretical studies of new economic geography.
+The model of this paper shares the following assumptions \begin{itemize} \item iceberg transport cost of manufactured goods \item increasing returns and monopolistic competition in manufacturing \item perfect competition in agriculture \item exitence of immobile factors \end{itemize} with the original racetrack model.
+The difference is in the assumptions made regarding the utility function and technology of production.
+The fact that the behavior of the solutions of the model of this paper does not differ qualitatively from that of the original racetrack model (See \citet{OhtaYagi_point}) suggests that it is the above assumptions that are essentially relevant.
+This suggests the validity of using the simplified model of this paper in theoretical studies of new economic geography.

-Finally, let us make an additional remarks on the numerical results.
-Overall, in the case where the the immobile population $\Phi$ is small, the sizes of the cities seem to be significantly uneven when multiple cities are formed.
-That is, there is a single large city and the other cities are very small in size (Figures \ref{fig:low-Phi} and \ref{fig:low-Phi_sig}).
-However, it may still be the case that this observation is not true, so further investigation would be necessary to find wether or not the total population of the immobile workers has a significant effect on the spatial patterns.